starknet-io/starknet.js/www/docs/guides/signature.md

 - the message.
 - the signature.
-- the full public key (or a wallet address).
+- the full public key, or the starknet public key, or a wallet address.

 ## Receive and verify a message